Initial reaction to

 After it settled a minute, I was struck by how deeply divisive this seemingly closure-less finale scene would be.
 There would be those who would proclaim it Great Art and Pure Brilliance.
 And there would be those who felt cheated and thought it sucked and lacked closure and marred the series.
 And there would be a third category who felt a little of both.

-One thing is certain.
-This series that was both shotgun shine bright and bad moon dark hadn't capitulated and had closed with an ending every bit as controversial as any of its storylines or characters.
+bad moon dark hadn't capitulated and had closed with an ending every bit as controversial as any of its storylines or characters.

 Truly, it wasn't lacking so much closure.
 The feds are still closing in on Tony, same as always.
 But he won the battle with Leotardo and they've fallen back into business.
 Carm's fight is over, she's content being a material girl.
 AJ has become the master manipulator to carry the torch of Livia, showing both his father's willingness to do what needs done and his mother's ability to shut out the morality and spirituality and be content with living the lush life.
 Earlier in the episode he lashed out at people for being fucked and living in a dream and went on a disjoined discourse about consumerism and superficiality.
 But eventually, he happily sinks into that very lifestyle.
 Meadow's deep river of denial cuts to depths unknown as she unwittingly sticks the knife in her father's heart by telling him she's not a doctor because of seeing him treated unfairly by the justice system so often.
 They are the quintessential American-made children, with nurture and nature colliding to make them the only people they ever could be.